Eunice-Oduwole/Udacity-Data-Analyst-Nanodegree/AnalyzeABtest/Readme.md

 ## Introduction
 A/B tests are very commonly performed by data analysts and data scientists.
 As such, this project is aimed at understanding the results of an  A/B test run by an e-commerce website.
 The company has developed a new web page in order to try and increase the number of users who "convert," meaning the number of users who decide to pay for the company's product.

-The gaol is help the company understand if they should implement this new page, keep the old page, or perhaps run the experiment longer before making their decision.
+The goal is help the company understand if they should implement this new page, keep the old page, or perhaps run the experiment longer before making their decision.

 ## Dataset